-The Act requires that member contributions, employer contributions, rollovers from other schemes and co-contributions paid by the Commonwealth be paid to the Treasurer, who, in turn, deposits these amounts into the Fund, the Consolidated Account (which is appropriated to the necessary extent) or to a Special Deposit Account with the Department of Treasury and Finance (DTF) established for that purpose.
-During the current reporting period contributions were made to the Special Deposit Account.
+The Act requires that member contributions, employer contributions, rollovers from other schemes and co contributions paid by the Commonwealth be paid to the Treasurer, who, in turn, deposits these amounts into the Fund, the Consolidated Account (which is appropriated to the necessary extent) or to a Special Deposit Account held with the Department of Treasury and Finance (DTF) established for that purpose.
+During the current reporting period, contributions were made to the Special Deposit Account.
+All employer contributions are received from South Australian Government Entities.

-Under section 10 of the Act, any payment to a member must be made out of the Consolidated Account (which is appropriated to the necessary extent) or from a Special Deposit Account established for that purpose.
+Under section 10 of the Act, any payment to a member must be made out of the Consolidated Account (which is appropriated to the necessary extent) or from the Special Deposit Account established for that purpose.
 During the current reporting period payments were made from the Special Deposit Account.

-2. Significant accounting policies
+2) Significant accounting policies

-(a) Basis of accounting
+a) Basis of accounting